Agent Memory with Cognee on Tigris S3 Storage

 ### Performance[](#performance "Direct link to Performance")

 Tigris caches frequently accessed objects at edge locations closest to your users.
-For agents running repeated memory lookups against the same knowledge base, this caching happens automatically and requires no configuration.
-Expect S3-level latencies on cold reads; queries against recently accessed data will be faster.
+Agents running repeated lookups against the same knowledge base benefit automatically, with no configuration needed.
+Cold reads see S3-level latency, and recently accessed data comes back faster.

 ### Cost[](#cost "Direct link to Cost")